europeana/portal-galleries-contentful-migration/README.md

 ### All at once

-To run the full migration scripts:
+To run the full migration of all galleries at once:
 ```
 npm run gallery migrate
 ```
 **WARNING:** This will delete all pre-existing `imageGallery` entries from Contentful, and linked `automatedRecordCard` entries.
+(TODO: this is not yet true, pending addition of the `gallery delete` script.)

 ### Step-by-step